Hello everyone, and welcome to PT Pioneer.

 So there you have it, life as a group fitness instructor.

 At face value, it seems like a very straightforward approach.

 Get a bunch of people together and lead a workout.

-But as you can tell, there are quite a few valuable inputs required for the desired outcomes.
+But as you can tell, quite a few valuable inputs are required for the desired outcomes.

 Income is determined mainly by what other qualifications you hold, as just being a certified group fitness instructor doesn’t open all possible doors.

 I hope you enjoyed and found value in this article; if you have any questions or suggestions not mentioned, please feel free to comment below, and I’ll get right to it!